leonlinsx/minimal-mistakes/_posts/2020-04-22-kegan-adult-theory.md

 **Kegan's theory of adult development**

+Imagine a caterpillar that dies before it changes into a butterfly.
+Or a larva before turning into a ladybug.
+We’d think it was a shame that these never reached their full potential.
+Just like a caterpillar is not meant to die as a caterpillar, [Robert Kegan believes adult development theory can help us better understand how to reach our fullest potential.](https://www.youtube.com/watch?v=bhRNMj6UNYY "youtube")

 I've briefly mentioned Robert Kegan's theory of adult development before [here](https://avoidboringpeople.substack.com/p/improving-forecasts-and-incentivising "post"), and recently I found [an online Stanford post](https://tomprof.stanford.edu/posting/1110 "Stanford") that discusses the concept in more detail than what I'd seen on wiki \[1\].
-Kegan's theory describes how we grow and become more complex as we age \[2\].
-Just like a caterpillar is not meant to die as a caterpillar, [Kegan believes development theory can help us better understand our fullest potential.](https://www.youtube.com/watch?v=bhRNMj6UNYY "youtube").
+Kegan's theory describes how we can grow and become more complex as we age, even as adults \[2\].
 Highlights below, and I'll be paraphrasing or outright lifting from the article.

 Historically, people believed that a person's development peaked after the adolescent stage, having grown through being an infant and a child.
 Kegan disagreed, and believed we **continue growing psychologically past adolescence.** He proposed that growth of an individual moves through five stages.
 He uses different terms for these, depending on the year he writes about them \[3\], and I'll use "stage of development" for the rest of this post for consistency.
 The process of moving from one stage to another can be painful, as we integrate more awareness of the world into our own logic.